mocksure/system_design/SystemDesign.md

 3. **Storage** of the system.
 Decide what storage to use according to the use cases agreed in above steps.
 Draft the schemas if relational DB shall be used.
 4. **Scale** Address these bottlenecks by using the fundamentals principles of **scalable** system design.
 Typical technics are Sharding.

+## Facts
+1. Database single machine read qeury bottleneck
+  - MySQL / PosgreSQL, etc: 1k
+  - MongoDB /Cassandra: 10K
+  - Redis / Memcached: 100k - 1m

+**Note**: the number varies on different hardware of course.

+2. Use cache whenever there is much more reads than write

 ## Main system design questions
 - Design a whole system
   - Design Twitter